minlanyu/cs243-site/README.md

 - Title: Something grabby that correctly describes a part of the contribution.
 - Abstract: A paragraph or two that concisely describes the motivation for the work (the problem addressed), the contribution of the work, and a highlight of your results.
 - Introduction: The introduction often covers the following questions: what problem are you trying to solve?
 Why is your problem important?
 What are the key challenges in solving your problem?
 What are your high-level ideas for addressing these challenges?
-What are your key design/system architecture?
+What is your key design/system architecture?
 What are your key findings and evaluation results?
 - Design: Start with the high-level architecture of your system, and then describe the details of your design in enough relevant detail that a skilled system builder could replicate your work.
 Compare your design choices with alternative approaches to explain why you designed your system this way.
 - Evaluation: For systems work, this often includes the following subsections: (1) Experimental setup: Describe how you ran your experiments.
-What kinds of machine?
+What kinds of machines?
 How much memory?
 How many trials?
 How did you prepare the machine before each trial?
 (2) The experiments themselves, grouped by purpose.
 Include figures.
 (3) A summary of the experimental results.
 Some good evaluations are organized around performance hypotheses: statements that the experiments aim to support or disprove.
 It is important to discuss the implications of your observed results and why you see such results.
 - Related work: Describe related research, especially research closely related to your work.
 This section serves to provide citations and comparisons.
-For each group of citations, describe (1) the core idea, (2) what is complementary with your work, (3) what is more advanced than your work, and (4) what is advanced upon by your work.
+For each group of citations, describe (1) the core idea, (2) what is complementary to your work, (3) what is more advanced than your work, and (4) what is advanced upon by your work.
 (2)–(4) are optional—some papers will be entirely complementary with or orthogonal to your work.
 - Conclusion: Summarize your work and its contributions.

 ### Code submission
-Together with the final report, you should submit the github link of your project code.
+Together with the final report, you should submit the GitHub link of your project code.
 No need for superb software engineering, but ideally the code should be accompanied by enough documentation that a motivated user could attempt to replicate your results.
 You will need to demonstrate your product to the TFs at the final office hours.

 ### Grading
 The first four milestones (initial proposal, pitch presentation, midterm report, final project presentations) are mainly graded based on how well you keep up with the project progress at each stage.
 You will also get feedback at these milestones on how to improve your projects.
 The final project will be graded based on: Motivation, Design, delivered system, and its evaluation.

 ### Policy on ChatGPT and generative AI
 ChatGPT and generative AI tools are in general not useful for this course assignments (reviews and project reports).
-The default is that such use is disallowed unless with the permission of the course staffs.
+The default is that such use is disallowed unless with the permission of the course staff.
 Any such use must be appropriately acknowledged and cited.
 It is each student’s responsibility to assess the validity and applicability of any GAI output that is submitted; you bear the final responsibility.
 Violations of this policy will be considered academic misconduct.
 We draw your attention to the fact that different classes at Harvard could implement different AI policies, and it is the student’s responsibility to conform to expectations for each course.
-THere is also [Harvard guidelines for GAI tools](https://provost.harvard.edu/guidelines-using-chatgpt-and-other-generative-ai-tools-harvard).
+THere are also [Harvard guidelines for GAI tools](https://provost.harvard.edu/guidelines-using-chatgpt-and-other-generative-ai-tools-harvard).

 ## Diversity and Inclusion
-I would like to create a learning environment in our class that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, socioeconomic status, religion, ability, etc.).
+I would like to create a learning environment in our class that supports a diversity of thoughts, perspectives and experiences, and honours your identities (including race, gender, class, sexuality, socioeconomic status, religion, ability, etc.).
 I (like many people) am still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to me about it.
 If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to come and talk with me.
-As a participant in course discussions, you should also strive to honor the diversity of your classmates.
+As a participant in course discussions, you should also strive to honour the diversity of your classmates.
 (Statement extracted from one by Dr. Monica Linden at Brown University.)

 ## Accommodations for Disabilities
 If you have a health condition that affects your learning or classroom experience, please let me know as soon as possible.
-I will, of course, provide all the accommodations listed in your AEO letter (if you have one), but sometimes we can do even better if a student helps me understand what really matters to them.
+I will, of course, provide all the accommodations listed in your AEO letter (if you have one), but sometimes we can do even better if a student helps me understand what matters to them.
 (Statement adapted from one by Prof. Krzysztof Gajos.)